hscsf/LocalNotes/README.md

 # LocalNotes
-A chrome extension for storing simple text notes in the local storage.
+A chrome extension for storing simple text notes in the browser's local storage.